 As part of this effort, we have created a set of Professional Guidelines for Positive Psychology Practitioners, which you can access here.
 These guidelines are intended to support 3 Core Competencies of Practice: (1) Confident Practice; (2) Authentic Leadership; (3) Professional Integrity.
 You can read more about these competencies on page 9 of our course prospectus here.

-We are also a community-driven entity and welcome student and practitioner engagement through our Positive Psychology Network.
-The network runs a member blog and is developing a member-driven and peer-reviewed journal.
+We are also community-focused and welcome student and practitioner engagement through our Positive Psychology Network.
+The network runs a member blog and is developing a member-oriented and peer-reviewed professional journal.

 We consider the entire journey of becoming a Positive Psychology Practitioner, from studying and qualifying to the professional needs that inevitably arise during practice.
-For that reason, we also offer Continuing Professional Development (CPD) courses, a Community of Practice, and student/practitioner opportunities in our applied research initiatives.
+For that reason, we also offer Continuing Professional Development (CPD) courses.

 If you wish to learn more about PPG’s purpose, vision, and values, please click here.